phillipsar2/andro_snakemake/README.md

 selected for the kinship matrix.
 - The single-read genotypes were used to estimate the kinshp matrix in a custom script (`kinship_matrix.R`)
 - To estimate the diagonal of the kinship matrix (aka inbreeding), only sites with genotype depth > 2 were included.
 A single read was sampled\
 twice at each site and both draws were used to calculate inbreeding (the probability of sharing an allele IBD with yourself).
+After drawing \
+the reads twice, I randomly selected the same set of 100k sites from both runs.
+These 100k snps were used to calculate inbreeding as the \
+probability of sharing an allele IBD with yourself.

 # 8 STRUCTURE
 Common garden individuals: